-Read the investment articles, see what other Stock Advisor subscribers are up to, and check out the reports available to you.
-That way even if you only end up paying for this service for a few years, you’ll still be better off and a more knowledgeable stock investor.
+Read the investment articles, see what other Motley Fool Stock Advisor subscribers are up to, and check out the reports available to you.
+That way even if you only end up paying for this service for a few years, you’ll still be better off and a more knowledgeable stock investor in the end.

 Take advantage of the community too.
 If you just wait for those two stock picks to hit your inbox each month and never use the service besides, you’ll be missing out on some of the best parts of subscribing to Motley Fool.

 Another piece of advice we have for making the most of Stock Advisor is to act quickly.
-As soon as those stock recommendations get to you, add them to your portfolio as quickly as you can because you’re most likely to get a low price if you buy right away.
-And remember, all other Stock Advisor subscribers are seeing the same picks as you,
+As soon as those stock recommendations get to you, consider adding them to your portfolio as quickly as you can because you’re most likely to get a low price if you buy right away.
+And remember, all other Motley Fool Stock Advisor subscribers are seeing the same picks as you,

 Keep track of when the recommendations are scheduled to arrive and do your best to have the funds ready when they do.
-Likewise, if Motley Fool’s team suggests you sell a stock that’s underperforming, don’t delay in getting rid of it to cut your losses and come out on top.
+Likewise, if Motley Fool’s team suggests you sell a stock that’s underperforming, you may not want to delay in getting rid of it to cut your losses and come out on top.

-The best way to use the Stock Advisor program is to invest in both stocks that are recommended each month.
+The best way to use The Motley Fool Stock Advisor program is to invest in both stocks that are recommended each month.
 You should generally invest the same amount in those stocks and keep pouring new money into your portfolio.

 So, for example, if you choose to invest $1,000 in each of the stock picks every single month for the entire year, you’re going to be better off than you would be picking and choosing which of the investments you want to invest in or doing it at different dollar amounts.
 From a long-term perspective, it wouldn’t make much sense to invest different amounts in different stocks because this will somewhat defeat the purpose of diversifying and cause your investments to be skewed.

-Follow the expert picks and invest as consistently as possible for the best chance at high returns.
+Follow the expert picks and invest as consistently as possible to be provided the best chance at high returns.

-Who is Motley Fool Stock Advisor best for?
+Who is The Motley Fool Stock Advisor best for?